Property Manager Visa Sponsorship Jobs in Florida

 Which companies sponsor visas for property managers in Florida?

 Large property management firms and real estate investment trusts are the most active sponsors in Florida.
-Companies like Greystar, Cushman and Wakefield, JLL, and CBRE have Florida operations and documented histories of sponsoring H-1B and other work visas for qualified candidates.
+Companies like Greystar, Cushman and Wakefield, JLL, and CBRE have Florida operations and documented histories of sponsoring H-1B visa and other work visas for qualified candidates.
 Larger residential and commercial operators are more likely to have in-house HR and legal resources to support the sponsorship process than smaller independent landlords.

 What visa types are most common for property manager roles in Florida?

 The H-1B is the most common work visa for property managers in Florida, but it requires the role to qualify as a specialty occupation, typically supported by a bachelor's degree in real estate, business administration, or a related field.
 The TN visa is an option for Canadian and Mexican nationals in qualifying management roles.
-The O-1 is available for individuals with extraordinary achievement, though it's rarely pursued for standard property management positions.
+The O-1 visa is available for individuals with extraordinary achievement, though it's rarely pursued for standard property management positions.

 Which cities in Florida have the most property manager sponsorship jobs?